PosterForest: Hierarchical Multi-Agent Collaboration for Scientific Poster Generation: Experimental Details

 \subsection{Hyperparameters}

-The maximum number of tree refinement iterations was set to $T_\texttt{max}=2$, and the number of collaboration rounds to $K=1$.
+The maximum number of tree refinement iterations was set to $T_\texttt{max}=2$.
 Pilot studies showed that additional exchanges between agents did not yield significant improvements.
 These hyperparameters were chosen to balance generation quality and computational efficiency.